lemonmade/quilt/documentation/deploy/cloudflare.md

 Quilt also comes with a way to automatically turn your backend services into Cloudflare Workers.
 To use this transformation, your service must be written using [Quilt’s `request-router` library](../features/request-routing.md), which provides a simple abstraction over HTTP requests and responses.

 > **Note:** `@quilted/request-router` is a very small library that is meant to expose only the small set of APIs that overlap between many server environments.
 If you are heavily using Cloudflare’s APIs, you may not be able to use this automatic transformation, and will need to instead author the full Cloudflare Workers runtime code for your function.
-In that case, you can set `format: 'custom'` in your Sewing Kit config for this service, which runs a build without the automatic transformations.
+In that case, you can set `format: 'custom'` in your configuration for this service, which runs a build without the automatic transformations.

 #### Step 1: Write your service using `@quilted/request-router`